leogachimu/King_County_House_Sales/README.md

 ## CONCLUSION
 ### The Set of Variables with the Highest Effect on Sales and Mean Sale Price

-From our regression modelling, we found out that the five influential factors affecting house sale volume and mean sale price are:<br>
+From my regression modelling, I found out that the five influential factors affecting house sale volume and mean sale price are:<br>
 i.)
 The size of the interior living area in square feet<br>
 ii.)
 The grade of the house, which is a classification by construction quality<br>
 iii.)
 The square footage of the house excluding the basement<br>